-- Communication: Communication between home and the Preschool for All program should be regular, two-way and meaningful. - Parent Education: Parenting skills are promoted and supported. - Student Learning: Parents play an integral role in assisting student learning. - Involvement: Parents are welcome in the program, and their support and involvement are sought. - Decision-Making and Advocacy: Parents are full partners in the decisions that affect children and families.
+- Communication: Communication between home and the Preschool for All program should be regular, two-way, meaningful and when appropriate, in the parents' native language. - Parent Education: Parenting skills are promoted and supported. - Student Learning: Parents play an integral role in assisting student learning. - Involvement: Parents are welcome in the program, and their support and involvement are sought. - Decision-Making and Advocacy: Parents are full partners in the decisions that affect children and families.